aws-games/cloud-game-development-toolkit/README.md

 We recommend starting in the [samples](./samples/README.md) directory.
 This folder contains references for using Terraform to manage infrastructure-as-code, and demonstrates the usage of the **Cloud Game Development Toolkit** modules.

-You will also need the following tools to take advantage of all the features in the **Toolkit**:
+You will also need the following tools to take advantage of all the features in the **CGD Toolkit**:
 - [Terraform CLI installation instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - [Packer CLI installation instructios](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli)